ept/hermitage/README.md

 through the test suite is a good exercise.
 For some databases, setup instructions are included at the bottom of the file.

-At the moment, this project only compares four databases, but many more databases offer transactions.
+At the moment, this project only compares five databases, but many more databases offer transactions.
 It would be especially interesting to add the new generation of distributed transactional databases ("NewSQL" if you like marketing-speak) to this comparison:
-FoundationDB, Aerospike, NuoDB, MemSQL, etc.
+Aerospike, NuoDB, MemSQL, etc. FoundationDB is currently included.

 If you would like to port the test suite to another database, or add new tests, your contribution would be most welcome!